MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 Repairing a single server results in a redeployment with the option to persist the data volumes.
 Only the system volume is deleted and newly provisioned during deployment.

 > [!IMPORTANT]
-> Make sure that you always have backups for your workloads and do not rely on the system resiliency only.
+> - Make sure that you always have backups for your workloads and do not rely on the system resiliency only.
 This is especially critical in single-server scenarios.

+### Resiliency settings

+In this preview release, for repair server operation, specific tasks aren't performed on the volumes that you created after the deployment.
+For repair server operation, only the infrastructure volumes and the workload volumes are restored and surfaced as cluster shared volumes (CSVs).

+The other volumes that you created after the deployment are still retained and you can discover these volumes by running Get-VirtuaDisk cmdlet.
+You'll need to manually unlock the volume (if the volume has BitLocker enabled), and create a CSV (if needed).

 ### Hardware requirements